William Sharp Macleay

-After graduating, he worked for the British embassy in Paris, following his interest in natural history at the same time, publishing essays on insects and corresponding with Charles Darwin.
+After graduating, he worked for the British embassy in Paris, following his interest in natural history and at the same time, publishing essays on insects and corresponding with Charles Darwin.

-Macleay moved to Havana, Cuba, where he was, in turn, commissioner of arbitration, commissary judge, and then judge.
+Macleay moved to Havana, Cuba, where he was, in turn: commissioner of arbitration, commissary judge, and then judge.
 Retiring from this work, he emigrated to Australia, where he continued to collect insects and studied marine natural history.

 Early life

-Macleay was born in London, eldest son of Alexander Macleay, who named him for his then business partner, fellow wine merchant William Sharp.
+Macleay was born in London, eldest son of Alexander Macleay, who named him for his then business partner and fellow wine merchant (William Sharp).
 He attended Westminster School and Trinity College, Cambridge, graduating with honours in 1814.
 He was then appointed attaché to the British embassy at Paris, and secretary to the board for liquidating British claims on the French government, and following his father in taking an interest in natural history, became friendly with Georges Cuvier, and other celebrated men of science.